 Or maybe there is the grandparent who overdisciplines the grandchild and is overly strict.
 One or the other of the parents may worry over that.
 There is the caregiver that worries over the experience the child had with bullying in school.

 Or maybe there was that summer that the child wasn’t able to go on the high school trip when their band played in the Macy’s Thanksgiving Day parade because they had the flu—and what impact did that have?
 There was the tragic death that happened in the family when the child was at a young age.
 These are all fictional examples or examples that I draw from friends and family.

 But whatever that thing is that is outside and beyond the parent and exerting an influence—situational factors, people, places, things—those things are there for a reason and for the benefit of the child.
 And though I see parents in pain sometimes over not being able to exert control, those things actually can work to their child’s advantage.

 We are mysterious beings—and it’s a wonder how some have the capacity to develop resilience in the face of adversity and how some struggle.
-Why for instance for some does a bad experience contribute to an excuse for continued undesireable behavior, while in others the same experience becomes a reason not to continue in undesireable behavior?
+Why, for instance, for some does a bad experience contribute to an excuse for continued undesirable behavior, while in others the same experience becomes a reason not to continue in undesirable behavior?

 One child grows up with an alcoholic parent and never touches alcohol as a result.
 Another child grows up with an alcoholic parent and themselves become an alcoholic.
 I spoke earlier about epigenetic effects and perhaps with this example both children have the marker for alcoholism, but something in the environment triggers the expression of it for one and not the other.